Assignment 6 -

 - generating new geometry - modeling methods including polygon modeling, spline modeling, volume building, etc.

-Materials - set all materials as RS Materials - Use Redshift Nodes to connect PBR Textures
+Materials - set all materials as RS Materials - Use Redshift Nodes to connect PBR Textures for realistic materials

-Lights - set all lights as RS Lights
+Lights - set all lights as RS Lights and include at least 1 Dome light and 1 additional light

 Render Settings